wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
+= 1.3 =
+* Fixed: support for wordpress version 4.0
+* Added: support for tags
+* Added: support for BBpr/BBty (when future upgrade to 3mcp 1.4 is done)
+* Changed: serveral code optimalizations
 = 1.2.11 =
 * Added: support for both Yes-co 3mcp 1.3 and 1.4 (for future upgrade to 3mcp 1.4)
 * Changed: BOG status determined based upon the General/ObjectStatus